 In the East, the swastika 卐 is a symbol of divinity, peace, and spirituality.
-For example, the swastika symbol is easily seen in Japanese temples and shrines.
+For example, the swastika symbol is clearly visible in Japanese temples and shrines.
 Even in the West, the swastika was once a symbol of good fortune, until the 1930s when the German Nazi party adopted it as their own, and the symbol took on a very different meaning, becoming a symbol of antisemitism, racism, hate, fear, and war.

 Given its modern-day meaning in the West, it’s perhaps unfortunate that some American (Californian) youths in the 1950s and 60s chose to adopt the swastika as a symbol of their rebel surf subculture.
 They even adopted the term “Surf Nazis“ and the ‘Sieg Heil‘ salute (a Nazi salute where the right arm is raised in the air with a straightened hand — pictured below).

 The Sieg Heil gesture (pictured above) translated means “Hail victory!”, which in Nazi Germany was a signal of obedience to the party’s leader, Adolf Hitler, and of German national pride.
 To the Californian surfers, the salute signaled their devotion to surfing.

 The Surf Nazi brand — at least for the most part — was nothing to do with racism or war.
 It was a sub-cultures rebellion to the media of the time branding them as “rebels”, “beach bums”, and “punks” — associating them with drugs, anti-social behaviour, and gangs.

 Identifying as a Surf Nazi — in their eyes — was their devotion to surfing.
 They identified more with their fellow surfing tribe than the mainstream, government, commercial society, and social norms like careers, wealth, and possessions.
 They wanted to get a rise out of mainstream society, not to condone Nazism, or so we think/hope.